Router Configuration

 }

-Including endpoint
+The endpoint

 (target address) can also use the above sources to extract values, for example http://localhost:5236/users/{{.Args.email}}/preferences

-extracts values from request parameters
+extracts values from request parameters.

 5.2 Response Parameter Assembly